 Determining whether a stream-reach is a modified channel typically requires direct observation of bed and bank material, and other morphological features.
-Knowledge of the historic condition of the channel can help, but this information may not always be available for every stream.
-Use the flow chart in Figure 26 to determine if a channel is modified.
+Knowledge of the historic condition of the channel can help, but this information may not always be available for every stream; in these cases, examining the stream network topography can be helpful, as described below.
+Use the flow chart in Figure 28 to determine if a channel is modified.
 The questions in this flowchart are summarized below.
 Regulatory and management applications may require more information than is necessary for the process described here.
+Restored channels may meet the definitions of modified or constructed channels, but depending on the management needs, it may be appropriate to treat them as natural.

-Figure 26.
+Figure 29.
 A flow chart to classify modified channels.